British African-Caribbean people: Education

 Black Caribbeans are more likely than White Britons to have formal qualifications.
 In 2001, around 29% of White Britons had no qualifications, compared to 27% for Black Caribbeans.
 In 2011, 24% of White British had no qualifications, higher than the national average of 23%, compared to 20% for Black Caribbeans.

 Throughout the 1950s and 1960s, a disproportionate number of Caribbean migrant children were (often wrongly) classified as "educationally subnormal" and placed in special schools and units.
 By the end of the 1980s, the chances of white school leavers finding employment were four times better than those of black pupils.
 In 2000–01, black pupils were three times more likely than white pupils and ten times more likely than Indian pupils to be officially excluded from school for disciplinary reasons.

-In 2004, 23.2 per cent of Black Caribbean pupils in England achieved five or more GCSEs or equivalent at grades A* to C including English and mathematics, compared with 41.6 per cent of White British pupils and 40.9 per cent of all pupils regardless of ethnicity.
-In 2013, the equivalent figures were 53.3 per cent for Black Caribbean pupils, 60.5 per cent for White British pupils and 60.6 per cent overall.
-Black Caribbean pupils from low income backgrounds tend to academically perform better than White British pupils from low income families.
-Amongst pupils eligible for free school meals (used as a measure of low family incomes), Black Caribbean pupils outperformed White British pupils by 36.9 to 27.9 per cent for boys and 47.7 to 36.8 per cent for girls in 2013.
+In 2004, 23.2 percent of Black Caribbean pupils in England achieved five or more GCSEs or equivalent at grades A* to C including English and mathematics, compared with 41.6 percent of White British pupils and 40.9 percent of all pupils regardless of ethnicity.
+In 2013, the equivalent figures were 53.3 percent for Black Caribbean pupils, 60.5 percent for White British pupils and 60.6 percent overall.
+Amongst pupils eligible for free school meals (used as a measure of low family incomes), Black Caribbean pupils outperformed White British pupils by 36.9 to 27.9 percent for boys and 47.7 to 36.8 percent for girls in 2013.
 A report published by the Department for Education in 2015 notes that "Black Caribbean and Mixed White & Black Caribbean students have...shown very strong improvement, from being half as likely [as] White British students to achieve the benchmarks of educational success in the early 2000s to near parity in 2013, although stubborn gaps do remain".

 Black Caribbean pupils have a higher university entry rate than White British students.